Thought Leadership Marketing for the Subject Matter Expert

 Having a good working relationship with other experts helps you in a couple of important ways:

 First, it gives you access to the most advanced and influential thinking.
 Influential thought leaders talk with each other.
-You help each other get smarter.
+You help each other get smarter and helps you develop more insightful content.

 Second, your colleagues become your amplifiers.
 They add credibility to you through their association with you.
 You are a part of “the club” of influential experts, and they will often share your latest thinking or refer new business to you.